parflow/parflow/docs/user_manual/source/user_manual.rst

 computational grid.
 Then, the same file could be specified for each geounit in the input file.
 Or, the computational domain could be described as a single geouint (in the ParFlow input file) in which case the permeability values would be read in only once.
-Example Useage:

 .. container:: list